Efficient Learning of a Linear Dynamical System with Stability Guarantees: Introduction

 which may take any value in $\Theta'=\mathbb{R}^{n\times n}$ under standard assumptions on the noise distribution.
 It is therefore possible that $\widehat{\theta}_T\notin \Theta$ even though $\theta\in \Theta$.
-This is troubling because stability is important in many applications, for example, when the estimated model is used for prediction, filtering or control.
+This is troubling because stability is important in many applications, for example, when the estimated model is used for prediction, filtering or control, e.g., see the discussions in~\cite[pp.~53--60, 125--129]{ref:OverscheeDeMoor1996}.
 Estimating a stable model is also crucial for assessing the performance of a stable system or, in a simulation context, for generating useful exploration data.

 Given the prior structural information that~$\theta$ is stable, we thus seek an estimator that is guaranteed to preserve stability.
 A natural approach to achieve this goal would be to project the least squares estimator $\widehat{\theta}_T$ to the nearest stable matrix with respect to some discrepancy function on~$\mathbb{R}^{n\times n}$.
 This seems challenging, however, because $\Theta$ is open, unbounded and non-convex; see Figure~\ref{fig:2D:ncvx}($a$).
 To circumvent this difficulty, we introduce a new discrepancy function that adapts to the geometry of $\Theta$ and is thus ideally suited for projecting unstable matrices onto~$\Theta$.
 We will characterize the statistical properties of this projection when applied to the least squares estimator, and we will show that it can be computed efficiently even for systems with $ O(10^3)$ states.